-The Issuer has no material assets except for the requirements of the Collateral Manager under the Collateral Management Agreement and the Borrower Loans procured and any security granted as part of that.
+The Issuer has no material assets with the exception of the requirements of the Collateral Manager under the Collateral Management Agreement and the Borrower Loans procured and any security granted as part of that.
 Payments made in respect of each tranche of Bonds will come entirely from payments in relation to the Borrower Loans.